The Big Squeeze

 The mission of The Big Squeeze is to increase awareness of hypertension (high blood pressure) and the need for screenings throughout the Sioux Falls community.
 The Big Squeeze project also seeks to work with healthcare providers to ensure that patients receive education and tools to manage blood pressure when it is above the normal range.

-By participating in a screening during the month of April, area residents have the opportunity to learn if their blood pressure is in a normal range and, if it is not, to take action and see their health care provider.
-The next Big Squeeze event will take place in April 2017.
+By participating in a screening during the month of April each year, area residents have the opportunity to learn if their blood pressure is in a normal range and, if it is not, to take action and see their health care provider.
+The next Big Squeeze event will take place in April 2018.

 Do Residents of Sioux Falls Have High Blood Pressure?